 This group of pages is based on a number of sources:

 - Seven substantial and closely written volumes penned by my mother, Florence Edith Clarke (born Cole) 1906-2002.

 - Contributions from other family members and visitors to the website.

 All contributing individuals are acknowledged on the pages concerned.

 - Old documents filed away by my father.

-In places, I have added information that I remember my mother talking about but which she omitted from her written recollections.
+- Information that my mother talked about but which she omitted from her written recollections.

 The process of making available the full scope of my mother's recollections is still on-going, and all help with additional information and pictures will be gratefully received.

-either the search box or the top menu which links to
+To find your way around the topics, either use the search box or the top menu which links to further menus.